 #5: Nordic Hamstring Curls

 The Nordic hamstring curl is very similar to the razor curl.
-The only real difference is that you do not hinge your hips, so it is slightly easier on your hamstrings.
+The only real difference is that you do not hinge your hips, which is slightly easier on your hamstrings.

 Therefore, adding the Nordic hamstring curl to your workouts for hamstrings can potentially help keep your hamstrings healthy.